 A successful approach to building skills and confidence outside of the everyday classroom experience is to form student-teacher teams to work towards a concrete goal or challenge.
-Innovate Our World takes typical competitions one step beyond the usual through our cutting edge Challenges.
+Innovate Our World takes typical competitions one step beyond the usual through our cutting edge Art, Design, and Aerospace Challenges.
 Challenges bring together math and science whizzes with artists, designers, and writers to create something beyond a single group's ability – while teaching students how to work together as a project team and think both systematically and innovatively.
 Any high school or middle school team with an educator/parent leader can apply.
 See the Challenge description below for more information.